lanl-aea/turbo-turtle/README.rst

 ***********

 This repository houses a script for partitioning hollow, spherical bodies using a turtle shell (otherwise known as soccer ball) partitioning scheme.
-Turbo Turtle can be used in Abaqus CAE or as a command line utlity to partition entire spheres or any fraction of the sphere.
+Turbo Turtle can be used in Abaqus CAE or as a command line utility to partition entire spheres or any fraction of the sphere.

 Documentation